 Maple Leaf Indica (MLI) is an appealing strain that’s been around for decades but has never enjoyed the popularity of heavy hitters of its day like Northern Lights.
 While it may not be on the tip of many tongues these days when a discussion about top strains occurs, MLI holds a special place in the hearts of many.
 Now considered to be an old-school strain and largely passed over among many cultivators who seek only to grow and create strains with off-the-chart THC levels, Maple Leaf Indica still has a dedicated following among experienced growers, and at least one major Colorado cannabis company is experimenting with it at the R&D level for future proprietary strains.

 When you smoke MLI there’s no doubt that, although atypical, it”s an indica all the way.
 After proper curing, the buds take on a much darker hue than most sativas.
-The high is very pleasant, and the effects have a somewhat creeper effect, but before long, you definitely realize you have a nice, laid-back indica buzz going.
-Some people claim MLI has an aphrodesiac effect, so it might not be a bad choice when you’re in for the night with that someone special in your life.
+The high is very pleasant, and the effects have a somewhat creeper effect.
+But before long, you definitely realize you have a nice, laid-back indica buzz going.
+Some people claim MLI has an aphrodesiac effect.
+It might not be a bad choice when you’re in for the night with that someone special in your life.

 Considering the unique virtues of this strain, if you’re a cultivator looking for something different for your next grow, or a consumer who enjoys a unique terpene experience, by all means check out Maple Leaf Indica if it’s an option.
 This old Afghani favorite has a lot to offer.